DesconBelgrade/Klimerko/README.md

 ## Configuring Klimerko Credentials
 You need tell your Klimerko which credentials to use to connect to the platform and to which WiFi to connect to:

-> Since Klimerko Firmware version 2.0.0, the process of entering WiFi & Platform credentials has been simplified immensely by introducing WiFi Configuration Mode, a feature where Klimerko itself becomes a WiFi Access Point to which you can connect to using your computer or smartphone and then configure the credentials using a simple web interface that opens up automatically once you're connected to your Klimerko.
+> Since Klimerko Firmware version 2.0.0, the process of entering WiFi & Platform credentials has been immensely simplified by introducing WiFi Configuration Mode, a feature where Klimerko itself becomes a WiFi Access Point to which you can connect to using your computer or smartphone and then configure the credentials using a simple web interface that opens up automatically once you're connected to your Klimerko.

 - Make sure your Klimerko is connected to power.
 - Lift your Klimerko's cover to expose the NodeMCU board.
-- Press and hold the **"FLASH"** button for 2 seconds and then let go.
+- Press and hold the **FLASH** button for 2 seconds and then let go.
 - The blue LED on the NodeMCU should turn on and stay on.
 This indicates the WiFi Configuration Mode is currently active and you can connect to your Klimerko.
-- Using your computer or a smartphone, search for and connect to WiFi Network ***"KLIMERKO-XXXXXX"*** (the X's are numbers) using password **"ConfigMode"**.
+- Using your computer or a smartphone, search for and connect to WiFi Network ***"KLIMERKO-XXX"*** (the X's are numbers) using password **"ConfigMode"**.
-- The WiFi Configuration Portal of your Klimerko should open automatically for you.
-If it doesn't, try navigating to **[192.168.4.1](http://192.168.4.1)** in your browser.
+- Your device should automatically open Klimerko's WiFi Configuration Portal.
+If it doesn't, navigate to **[192.168.4.1](http://192.168.4.1)** in your browser.
 - Click the first **"Configure WiFi"** button.
-> ***NOTE:*** NodeMCU's WiFi works on 2.4GHz, so make sure the network you're going to connect your Klimerko to **is not** 5GHz
+> ***NOTE:*** NodeMCU only supports 2.4GHz, so make sure the network you're going to connect your Klimerko to **is not** a 5GHz network.
 - A list of available WiFi Networks will be shown, along with a field to enter your AllThingsTalk Device ID and Device Token.
-- Select your WiFi network from the list, enter your WiFi Password and copy/paste the Device ID and Device Token that you noted in previous step ([Cloud Platform Credentials](#cloud-platform-credentials))
+- Select your WiFi network from the list (or manually enter WiFi network name if you're not in range of the network you plan to use your Klimerko on), enter your WiFi Password and copy/paste the Device ID and Device Token that you noted in previous step ([Cloud Platform Credentials](#cloud-platform-credentials))
 - Click ***"Save"***.
+- Klimerko has now automatically shut down the WiFi Configuration Mode (the blue LED stops shining constantly) and your computer/smartphone will disconnect from "KLIMERKO-XXX" network.
+The WiFi Configuration Portal will automatically close on your computer/smartphone only if it was automatically opened.
+Otherwise, you'll need to close the browser tab.
-- Your Klimerko will now connect to WiFi and AllThingsTalk.
+- Your Klimerko will now attempt to connect to WiFi and AllThingsTalk, indicated by slow blinking of the LED light.
 - Observe the LED on the NodeMCU.
 If it blinks quickly a few times and then turns off completely, your Klimerko is connected to both WiFi and AllThingsTalk.
+Otherwise, repeat the process (the credentials could be incorrect) or check the [Troubleshooting section](#troubleshooting).

 > The blue LED light on NodeMCU blinks slowly (in 1 second intervals) when Klimerko is trying to connect to WiFi or AllThingsTalk (or if the connection can't be established).
 If it blinks rapidly a few times and then turns off, the connection to WiFi and AllThingsTalk has been made succesfully.